Growli

 Spathiphyllum wallisii

 Peace lily is a shade-loving tropical aroid that wilts theatrically the moment it is thirsty and bounces back within an hour of a soak.
 Its white "flowers" are modified leaves called spathes.
-Tolerant of low light, fussy about tap water, mildly toxic to pets.
+Tolerant of low light, fussy about tap water, toxic to pets.

 Bird of paradise